The Emaciated Horse

 Two kind-hearted clients of mine had picked him up at a sale where he was languishing in a back pen, the mud and manure up to his ankles.
-His hip bones jutted prominently and his thin neck made his head look abnormally large.
+The poor emaciated horse’s hip bones jutted prominently and his thin neck made his head look abnormally large.
 One ankle was swollen and hot to the touch, and his hooves were grossly overgrown.
 He limped slowly from the filthy pen at the request of Marcie and Michelle, who were there to buy a couple of saddle horses for their ranch.
 The sale hand spat in the dirt as he led the bedraggled horse over and said that he guessed the meat buyers had better take this one.
 That was enough for my clients, and they made a cash offer and bought him on the spot.

-Examining the Damage
+Examining the Damage of Diseased Teeth

 They called me when they left the sale and requested that I meet them at the ranch.
 I got there as quickly as I could and looked with dismay at my patient huddled in the loafing shed, dwarfed by the brand-new blanket that Marcie had buckled over his emaciated frame.